 What if I don’t start my calls with a live agent?

-Many companies use auto-dialers that will play a message informing the customer of call recording before the agent picks up.
-This method may not be optimal because auto and predictive dialers tend to annoy customers before the call even starts.
-In the big picture, how you obtain consent can either be personal and seen as considerate by the customer, or it can be impersonal and imposing.
+Many companies use auto-dialers that will play a message informing the customer of the call recording before the agent picks up.
+This method may not be optimal because auto and predictive dialers tend to annoy customers before the call starts.
+In the big picture, how you obtain consent can be personal and seen as considerate by the customer, or it can be impersonal and imposing.

 Making your agents responsible for obtaining consent does introduce the possibility of human error.
 However, with training and the number of CRM tools available in the marketplace, these errors can be minimized.

-Call Center PCI Compliance
+Call center PCI compliance

 PCI DSS laws mandate the protection of that data through masking and redaction.

-Masking alters the audio recording to encrypt sensitive speech segments, namely the numbers spoken on the call while leaving the rest of the recording listenable.
+Masking alters the audio recording to encrypt sensitive speech segments, namely the numbers spoken on the call, while leaving the rest of the recording listenable.
 This encryption renders even a stolen recording useless to a malicious party.